Skylights in Metal Roofs Installation Tips

 Skylights in Metal Roofs: Key Considerations and Installation Tips

-Metal sheets are use on a variety of roofing such as commercial housing, industrial warehouses, factories, horticultural and aquaculture structures and more.
+Metal sheets are used on a variety of roofing such as commercial housing, industrial warehouses, factories, horticultural and aquaculture structures and more.
 Regardless of the type of metal roof structure that’s built, there will always be a need for natural sunlight, which installing skylights in metal roofs will be the logical step.
 However, careful planning and execution is important when joining two different materials, which is even more so when the materials are under prolonged exposure to the elements.

 standing seam roof

-Standing Seam: Often considered the best type for skylight installation because it minimizes the risk of leaks.
+Often considered the best type for skylight installation because it minimizes the risk of leaks.

 Corrugated Roof

-Corrugated: More challenging when sealing off the edges due to the ridges and valleys; requires precise flashing when fixed against the wall, or matching ridge caps to seal off the highest point of the roof against leakage.
+More challenging when sealing off the edges due to the ridges and valleys; requires precise flashing when fixed against the wall, or matching ridge caps to seal off the highest point of the roof against leakage.

 Fixed Skylights Roof